HUME: Measuring the Human-Model Performance Gap in Text Embedding Tasks: Introduction

 \section{Introduction}

 Embedding models are central to modern NLP systems, powering applications such as search, recommendation, semantic analysis, and information retrieval.
 Many benchmarks test the performance of embedding models, with the most comprehensive offering a diverse suite of tasks that test their generality and robustness \citep{muennighoff2022mteb, xiao2025mieb, enevoldsen2025mmteb}.
 Despite these advances, the interpretation and quality of these scores are often unclear as it is absent of human performance references.
 Current metrics define performance in terms of theoretical maxima (e.g., MAP = 1.0) that assume perfect consensus on task outcomes.
 However, many NLP tasks inherently involve ambiguity and disagreement \citep{plank-2022-problem}, making a model's score difficult to meaningfully interpret without reasonable references.
+This interpretability gap has serious consequences.
+When benchmarks reward models for fitting noisy labels, labels where even human annotators disagree, the field risks "blind optimization": expending R\&D resources to replicate annotation artifacts rather than achieve semantic progress.
 For instance, if a model achieves 0.85 MAP in reranking, it is unclear whether this should be considered strong, mediocre, or beyond what annotators typically achieve.
 This disconnect highlights the need for human-centered evaluation that contextualizes benchmark results.
+Importantly, human performance should not be treated as an upper bound but as a diagnostic signal: a way to understand where tasks are inherently noisy, where models may surpass typical annotator agreement, and where model behaviour diverges from human judgment.

 To address this, we introduce \textbf{HUME}: a \textbf{Hum}an \textbf{E}valuation framework for text embedding tasks.
 HUME evaluates annotator performance across four task categories: reranking, classification, clustering, and semantic textual similarity (STS), using 16 diverse datasets from the Massive Text Embedding Benchmark (MTEB)~\citep{muennighoff2022mteb}, adapted for human annotation feasibility.
 Through multi-annotator experiments, we analyze task difficulty, quantify variation across humans, and compare results directly against state-of-the-art embedding models.